spilman6/courses/pages/cpp/another.md

 ### A sub-sub-heading

-You can nest headings as deep as you want, up to 6 levels (using h1 through h6).
+You can nest headings as deep as you want.

+> Well, maybe not *as deep as you want*... but up to 6 levels (h1-h6).

 #### A sub-sub-sub-heading